mpourmpoulis/PythonVoiceCodingPlugin/README.md

 along with its initial release (0.0.0)!

 Update:  release 0.0.2 is out and with many thanks to @LexiconCode  there are now bundles for Caster 0.6.11!
+Update:  Due an important error I missed, you might be faced with a situation where the pluggin cannot load and thus no commands are executed. in such a case please upgrade to release 0.0.3 which fixes it.
+I am sorry for any disconvenience caused!

 ## Limitations